Temple Mount, Jerusalem, King David’s city, further reading

 Doubly a bad idea, as if by vandalism, destroying the physical antiques it will in some way break the historical links, when in reality the Jewish presence makes the mosque unique, has and does enhances the fame of the mount and mosque.

-That is something to celebrate not vandalize.
+That is something to celebrate not vandalise.

 Al Aqsa infamously gave its name to the second Palestinian Intifada which began in 2000 after Israeli politician Ariel Sharon made a visit to inspect the site.

-The Al Aqsa is a fully functioning mosque, holding prayers every day for up to 5000 Muslims (only) at once.
+The #Alaqsa is a fully functioning mosque, holding prayers every day for up to 5000 Muslims (only) at once.

-It is much plainer and of less interest to tourists than many other mosques.
+Curiously I found it is much plainer and of less interest to tourists than many other mosques.

 In my opinion the whole Temple Mount area is a mess, a disgrace to Islam, the world in general and an insult to the Almighty.